 With overhead costs preventing the continuation and progress of the project, the move to make North Branch Projects more mobile became a necessity.
 The storefront closed in November 2014 and began operating on a pop-up basis, offering workshops at various arts organizations, cultural institutions, schools, cafes, and other public and private venues.

-In January of 2018, North Branch Projects found a welcoming studio space in the basement of the Read/Write Library in Humboldt Park.
-With the many familiar community connections, values, and appreciation for books, paper, and ephemera, the library proved to be a perfect space for the Neighborhood Archive to be housed along with enough tools and materials to offer monthly Community Binding Sessions.
+In January of 2018, North Branch Projects found a temporary studio space in the basement of the Read/Write Library in Humboldt Park.
+With the many familiar community connections, values, and appreciation for books, paper, and ephemera, the library proved to be a perfect space for the Neighborhood Archive to be housed along with enough tools and materials to offer Community Binding Sessions.
 NBP plans to eventually find a more permanent space and return to Albany Park.

-Since the fall of 2018, North Branch Projects has an organized a Board of Directors and is moving towards officially becoming a 501c3 non-profit organization.
+In the fall of 2018, North Branch Projects began organizing a Board of Directors and is moving towards officially becoming a 501c3 non-profit organization.